Zaatari Refugee Camp

 Following graduation, Lakhote worked at MIT’s Abdul Latif Jameel Poverty Action Lab (J-PAL) in Bangalore, India, where she contributed to experiment and survey design, field implementations, high-quality data collection, data processing, and analysis.
 In this position, she worked with Professors Arun Chandrasekhar and Emily Breza on research in social network theory.
 More recently, Lakhote was a predoctoral research assistant at Stanford University’s Institute for Economic Policy Research, working with Professors Arun Chandrasekhar and Melanie Morten.

-At The Pearson Institute, Lakhote hopes to utilize her scholarship to explore new ideas and work on them in order to pursue a career in development economics.
+At The Pearson Institute, Lakhote hopes to utilize her scholarship to explore new ideas to pursue a career in development economics.
 Her research focuses on discrimination in public goods access for disadvantaged groups in urban India and was selected as a 2020-2021 Urban Doctoral Fellow with the Mansueto Institute for Urban Innovation.
 She is fluent in English, Hindi, and Marathi.